ArashAh/version_control_workshop/part-4.md

    git stash
    git checkout <commit hash>
    ```
-    ❓ Take a look at the content of `demo.txt` do you see the content of the last commit by te collaborator from step 6?
+    ❓ Take a look at the content of `demo.txt` do you see what collaborator wanted you to check (Input 4 to collab-br by collaborator)?

-10. **Retrieve stashed Work after switching back:**
+5. **Retrieve stashed Work after switching back:**
     - Switch back to your branch:
     ```bash
     git switch -